 Unit-Level Discussions and QFR Designation

-QFR designation is determined by unit chairs in consultation with faculty seeking this designation.
+QFR designation is determined by unit Chairs in consultation with faculty seeking this designation.
 Syllabi and course descriptions for QFR courses must include an explanation of how the course fulfills the purpose of the QFR requirement.

-Curriculum reports, by division, for faculty review.
+Curricular Revision Reports and new courses, by division, for faculty review.